MobileTeleSystems/data-rentgen/README.rst

 * Support consuming large amounts of lineage events, use Apache Kafka as event buffer.
 * Store data in tables partitioned by event timestamp, to speed up lineage graph resolution.
-* Lineage graph is build with user-specified time boundaries (unlike Marquez where lineage is build only for last job run).
+* Lineage graph is build with user-specified time boundaries.
 * Lineage graph can be build with different granularity. e.g. merge all individual Spark commands into Spark applicationId or Spark applicationName.
 * Column-level lineage support.
 * Authentication support.